threatwinds/api-docs/QUICKSTART.md

 ```
 <br>
 Great!
-You're now ready to start exploring the documentation and learn more about the Threat Winds API.
+You're now ready to start exploring the documentation and learn more about the ThreatWinds API.